Audience: Upper Management, Developers, Loan Servicing/Collections Managers, Administrator, Compliance

 There are several ways to configure access inside LoanPro.
 You can configure access to the software in general, to what will be returned in search results, to Process Wizards, to specific areas of the software, and to areas and actions that are only available when certain conditions are met.
+In this article, we'll explain which access tools are available and provide links to where you can learn more about each feature.

 Here's a breakdown of the tools you can use to grant and restrict access.